-The trail to Cataract Falls is one of the best kept secrets in the Smoky Mountains.
-This trail, which is less than a ten minutes from downtown Gatlinburg, is only 3/4 mile (roundtrip) and suitable for families with young children.
+The trail to Cataract Falls is one of the best-kept secrets in the Smoky Mountains.
+This trail, which is less than ten minutes from downtown Gatlinburg, is only 3/4 mile (roundtrip) and suitable for families with young children.

 The waterfall is comprised of two low-flow streams totaling a 25-foot drop into a small pool below.
 After periods of rain, the waterfall is quite impressive!

 It is important not to climb on or around the falls – doing so can cause serious injury and death.
 Off-trail hiking has inherent risks and the National Park advises against it.
 As recently as March of 2015, a visitor slipped on the rocks and fell 30′.